manukoli1986/nginx-uwsgi-flask/README.md

 # Serve Flask Applications with uWSGI and Nginx
 =====

 > In this guide, you will build a Python application using the Flask microframework on alpine.
-The bulk of this article will be about how to set up the uWSGI application server and how to launch the application and configure Nginx to act as a front-end reverse proxy.
+The bulk of this article will be about how to set up the uWSGI application server and how to launch the application and configure Nginx to act as a front-end reverse proxy which is provisioned on K8(minikube).

 How this thing works
 -----